History of MASSCAP

 In 1964, President L.B.
 Johnson officially declared a “War on Poverty” and appointed Sargent Shriver to lead a Poverty Task Force that would ultimately shape the Community Action movement.
 Mr. Shriver presented a “poverty proposal” to Congress that lead to the passage of the Economic Opportunity Act of 1964.
 President Johnson didn’t stop there; he also created the Office of Economic Opportunity; specifically designed to create and implement programs that would provide services to engage the “poor” and help move low-income Americans toward self-sufficiency.
 Community Action Programs were formed across the country, and programs such as Head Start and Job Corps were implemented.
 By 1966, there were more than 1,000 Community Action Agencies spread out across the country.

 More than 50 years later, Community Action has continued to pursue its original mission; fighting the “War on Poverty” by providing “a helping hand not a hand out.”
 Over 90% of United States counties have a Community Action Agency that is focused on serving its low-income residents.
 Community Action Agencies rely on CSBG to help fund the programs they provide.
 Since the implementation of the CSBG, budget allocations have been on a roller coaster.
-Currently, the CSBG is allocated at $630 million, which is shared by Community Action Agencies in 50 states and the trust territories.
+Currently, the CSBG is allocated at more than $700 million, which is shared by Community Action Agencies in 50 states and the trust territories.
 CSBG funds are the backbone of Community Action, but because of the limited amount of funds dispersed to hundreds of agencies across the country, Community Action Agencies must find alternative sources to provide services to their communities.